 Unfortunately, high levels of debt do not give you many options for handling difficult times.
 You may be able to deal with your debt right now and make payments on time but, if you have a lot of debt, you may not have much money left over at the end of the month.
 This is the situation for many Canadians.
 There is a large percentage of people who spend all of their available income on expenses and debt repayment.
 Unfortunately, if an unexpected expense comes up (such as a sudden home or automobile repair bill) or if a job is lost, you will not have the money available to deal with this situation.
 This leads to you needing to borrow more money to afford the expense.
 This cycle can result in you eventually ending up with more debt than you can handle.

 If you are unable to pay your debts as they become due, there are debt solutions available for you.
-Speaking with a bankruptcy trustee (legally referred to as "licensed insolvency trustee") can help you understand which options could work for your particular situation.
-While the name “bankruptcy trustee” makes it sound like this person can only help you file for bankruptcy, this is not true.
+Speaking with a licensed insolvency trustee (legally referred to as "licensed insolvency trustee") can help you understand which options could work for your particular situation.
+While the name “licensed insolvency trustee” makes it sound like this person can only help you file for bankruptcy, this is not true.
 An insolvency trustee is an individual who has been trained and is licensed by the federal government to review financial situations and inform people of possible debt solutions.

 Most trustees offer the initial consultation for free.
 Once the trustee has reviewed your situation, he or she will let you know which debt solutions are available to you.
 A trustee does not just provide you with information on the services that he or she provides.
 Insolvency trustees are required by law to give you information on all debt solutions that could help you.
 It is then your decision as to how you wish to proceed.